 “The reality is, according to numerous scientific studies, these types of storms are already becoming much more frequent and with greater intensity, due to rising global temperatures and climate change, and will continue on this pattern.
 In fact, one study determined the heaviest 1 percent of rain events in the Northeast region of the United States have increased by 42 percent since the 1950s.” – Hoboken Mayor Ravi Bhalla in a statement following the city’s flooding last month.

-In other words, normal weather events and minor storms will cause more damage in the future than in the past.
+, normal weather events and minor storms will cause more damage in the future than in the past.
 These are not headline events, but powerful subtle forces at work.

 This past year has been unusually calm; NJ weather seldom made the news.
 Unusually powerful weather events have not affected too many of us lately.
 This can lull us into a sense of complacency.
 But east coast shore towns are still facing more frequent flooding and other storm effects will return for the rest of us.